Neloy-Barman/Sensor-Capture/README.md

 <h4>8.
 Learning from challanges:</h4>
  * Learning:
     + Making app responsive and design a better looking UI.
-    + Implementaion of some useful classes for android developement such as, Sensor Manager, Service and many more.
+    + Implementaion of some usefli classes for android developement such as, Sensor Manager, Service and many more.
     + Usage of official documentation more effectively.
     + Debugging skills increased.
  * Challanges: